hyiij/intelligent_inventories/README.txt

 *** Jira Instructions:
 1. Create a Jira Cloud project with the project key set to "II".
+2. Add yourself to the "Adminstrator" role for this Jira project.
+   2a.
+Click on "Project Settings" then click on "People".
+   2b.
+Click the "Add People" button and add your name to the
+       "Adminstrator" role.
+3. Ensure the Task issue type is available for this project.

 *** Gmail Instructions:
 1. Add the labels "Inbound Inventory" and "Logged" to a Gmail account.